damphyr/gaudi/README.md

 Under specific circumstances, yes!

-Gaudi is a build system for component-based, multi-platform, statically linked C or C++ projects of the kind you usually get when you are creating embedded systems.
+Gaudi is ostensibly a build system for component-based, multi-platform, statically linked C or C++ projects of the kind you usually get when you are creating embedded systems.
+In truth it's an all dancing, all singing automation tool that happens to know how to compile code.

 It probably won't scale down.
 It's hodge-podge predecessors have been servicing teams of 7+, with projects running for longer than a year and LOC counts in the high 100Ks.
 Then again if you follow the default conventions it will work out of the box for any code size.